 - Reserve your lodging.
 Utilize your connection on the ground to help you with this part.
 We have been blessed that this has totally been handled by our ministry partner, so I can not discuss in detail this process.
 Do your research to make sure that a location works financially,

-Three months – six months out
+Three months – six months out from our group mission trip

 - Collect a deposit.
 Let those who are interested and committed to go know that you must collect a deposit for the trip by a designated time.
 The amount and the date will be determined by your process with the airline (see previous section).
 The deposit should cover the airline.
 I have learned to make this deposit non-negotiable.
 We can work with people raising funds, but if you lose the deposit to the airline because they back out, at least you don’t lose that money because you have their deposit.